ConradParker/RockPaperScissors/README.md

 # Rock, Paper, Scissors
-A simple application to process a match of rock, paper, scissors based on ther following requirements.
+An ASP.NET application to process a match of rock, paper, scissors based on ther following requirements.

 [ Requirements ](Requirements.docx)

+### Versions
 [ Version history ](CHANGELOG.md)

 The solution is divided into several projects